AlexWinder/laravel-confirm-new-email/README.md

 php artisan vendor:publish --provider="AlexWinder\ConfirmNewEmail\ConfirmNewEmailServiceProvider" --tag="config"
 ```

-This package comes with a number of views for the form and the email markdowns used.
+This package comes with a number of views for the form and the e-mail markdowns used.
 If you wish to customise these views for your Laravel project you can do so by publishing with the `views` tag.
 These files will be published to the `views/vendor/confirm-new-email` directory within the resource path of your project.

 ```shell
 php artisan vendor:publish --provider="AlexWinder\ConfirmNewEmail\ConfirmNewEmailServiceProvider" --tag="views"